-Interests in the Fund are offered on a "best efforts" basis without any firm underwriting commitment through selling agents registered as broker-dealers and members of FINRA.
-Capital Contributions will be accepted during the initial offering period, scheduled to end \\\\\\, 2013 but subject to extension for up to 3 month(s), and thereafter on an ongoing basis.
+Units in the Fund are offered on a "best efforts" basis without any firm underwriting commitment through selling agents registered as broker-dealers and members of FINRA.
+Capital Contributions will be accepted during the initial offering period, scheduled to end , 2013 but subject to extension for up to 3 month(s), and thereafter on an ongoing basis.
 After the initial offering period, capital contributions will be accepted as of the last business day of each calendar month.
-The minimum initial investment in Class A Interests and Class C Interests is \$5,000 and the minimum initial investment in Class I Interests is \$1,000,000.
-The minimum additional investment in Class A Interests, class C Interests, and Class I Interests is \$1,000.
+The minimum initial investment in Class A Units and Class C Units is \$5,000 and the minimum initial investment in Class I Units is \$1,000,000.
+The minimum additional investment in Class A Units, class C Units, and Class I Units is

 In order to become a Limited Partner, an investor must complete, sign, and deliver to his or her selling agent an original of the Subscription Agreement, attached hereto as Exhibit B, together with a check in the amount of the capital contribution.
 Checks should be made payable to "MA Managed Futures Fund, LP."
-Capital contributions are required to be promptly transmitted to the Fund's transfer agent, Mutual Shareholder Services (the "Transfer Agent"), which maintains a non-interest bearing account for the Fund.
-Alternatively, capital contributions may be sent by wire transfer directly to the Transfer Agent pursuant to the instructions in the Subscription Agreement.
-There are no fees applicable to capital contributions held in escrow pending investment in the Fund.
+Capital contributions are required to be promptly transmitted to Huntington National Bank or the Fund's transfer agent, Mutual Shareholder Services (the "Transfer Agent,") for forwarding to Huntington National Bank, where a non-interest bearing account for the Fund, will be maintained.
+Alternatively, capital contributions may be sent by wire transfer directly to Huntington National Bank pursuant to the instructions in the Subscription Agreement.
+There are no fees applicable to capital contributions held in accounts with Huntington National Bank pending investment in the Fund.

 Clients of certain selling agents may make capital contribution payments by authorizing their selling agent to debit their customer account for the amount of the contribution.
 When an investor authorizes such a debit, the investor will be required to have the amount of his or her capital contribution payment on deposit in his or her account on a settlement date specified by such selling agent.
-The selling agent will debit the account and transmit the debited funds directly to the Fund's escrow account via check or wire transfer.
-The settlement date specified by such selling agents shall be no later than the termination of the initial offering period and, thereafter, the applicable month-end closing date until termination of the offering occurs on May 22, 2015.
+The selling agent will debit the account and transmit the debited funds directly to the Fund's account with Huntington National Bank via check or wire transfer.
+The settlement date specified by such selling agents shall be no later than the termination of the initial offering period and, thereafter, the applicable month-end closing date until termination of the offering occurs on July 31, 2015.